harman-pm2/oci-token-exchange-action/CONTRIBUTING.md

 ```
 This will guide you through the Conventional Commits format.

-The commit message hook will analyze your commit message and report anything that needs to be fixed.
+The commit-msg hook will analyze your commit message and report anything that needs to be fixed.
 For example:

 ```
 $ git commit -m "Updated the contribution guide."